jdyen/translocations/README.md

 ## Overview

 This directory contains data and scripts to analyse survival, growth, and reproductive success of plant species translocated in Western Australia.
+These files are supporting information for Analysis of two decades of threatened plant translocations in the biodiversity hotspot of southwestern Australia, intended for submission to Plant Ecology.

-Last updated: 7 April 2022
+Last updated: 27 September 2022

-## Abstract

-To be added.

 ## Usage